ElanFrost/Onion-Working-Title-/README.md

 The novela heavily inspires the characters' present in the game.
 The Alied Mastercomputer (AM) is in some ways applicable to Deus's character.
 Highly recomended to read, it's 11 pages.

 **SCP-079 - The Computer**
 A short internet horror story.
 An origin story I personaly like for how the AI's in the world came to be.
 The idea that a computer was simply left alone running a neural network on it for years and developed a true AI is appealing, as it closely follows the idea of evolution and how human consciousness came to be.
-It's mundane and unglamorous origins provide a lot of philosophical weight to the characters - the AI's were created not for some grand purpose, but simply because they were. it gives the AI's the posibility of having an existential crisis.
+Its mundane and unglamorous origins provide a lot of philosophical weight to the characters - the AI's were created not for some grand purpose, but simply because they were. it gives the AI's the posibility of having an existential crisis.

 ### Player Experience